 Let’s jump right in and see how the Levoit Core 300 stacks up against the Levoit Core P350.

 Both air purifiers are available in a nice-looking cylindrical design.
 Most Levoit air purifiers have a cylindrical shape, and these two are no exception.
 This shape is easy on the eye, and it somewhat balances out the straight lines of the space they sanitize.
-I mean, most rooms are either rectangular or square.
-In addition, this clever design incorporates a 360-degree air inlet around the lower half of the air purifiers.
+In addition, this clever, compact air purifier design incorporates a 360-degree air inlet around the lower half of these air purifiers.

-speaking of product design, did you know that the Core 300, a best seller at Amazon scooped the iF Design Award 2020 in Hamburg, Germany.
-Well, it’s not like the air purifier was declared the best ever built, but it got prestigious recognition as an outstanding product design along with others.
+Speaking of product design, did you know that the Core 300, a best seller at Amazon scooped the iF Design Award 2020 in Hamburg, Germany.
+Well, it’s not like the air purifier was declared the best ever built.
+The air purifier bagged this prestigious recognition as an outstanding product design along with others.

 Each of these two air purifiers has a clean, easy-tap control panel situated atop the unit.
 All the control features are set in a circle around the power button (On/Off button).
 Here are the specific features the panel offers: